Pattern day trading

 If you place a sell order before all 10,000 shares are purchased, every sell order (up to 5) that you place on the stock for that day will count as a separate day trade.

-You’re signed up for the brokerage cash sweep program by default when you onboard.
+You’re signed up for the brokerage cash sweep program by default when you open a Robinhood UK account.
 If you get flagged as a pattern day trader (PDT), you won’t be eligible to earn interest while in a margin account.
 While flagged as a PDT, your cash will be swept back from program banks.
 Any accrued interest will be paid to your brokerage account, but you won’t accrue any additional interest.

 The reason we pause participation in the brokerage sweep program when you’re flagged as a PDT is because cash at program banks doesn't count toward the $25,000 minimum needed to continue day trading.
 Swept cash also doesn’t count toward your day trade buying limit.